RodolfoPelinson/PredatorIsolationStochasticity/README.md

 <!-- badges: end -->

-The goal of PredatorIsolationStochasticity is to walk the user through the data analyses shown in Pelinson et al 2020B.
+The goal of PredatorIsolationStochasticity is to walk the user through the data analyses shown in XXX.

 #### Here you can find the r code the run some of the results shown in the main paper for: